SalAlba/machine-learning/python/README.md

 **list vs tuple**
 > list are mutable (we can change the values in list).

-> tuple are immutable (we can't change the values in list).
+> tuple are immutable (we can't change the values in tuple).

 ``` python